MayInstitute/MayInstitute2017/Program3_Intro stat in R/03-rstats.md

 ![plot of chunk unnamed-chunk-32](figure/unnamed-chunk-32-1.png)

+* *Cook's distance* is a commonly used estimate of the influence of a data point when performing a least-squares regression analysis and can be used to highlight points that particularly influence the regression.

+* *Leverage* quantifies the influence of a given observation on the regression due to its location in the space of the inputs.

+See also `?influence.measures`.

 > **Challenge**
 >
 > 1. Take any of the `iprg2` replicates, model and plot their linear